Hissal/Closures/README.md

 Ref closures are ref structs that capture a reference to a context variable, allowing it to modify the original reference.

 - `RefActionClosure<int>` that captures a reference to a mutable context.
-- `RefFuncClosure<int, int>` that captures a reference to a mutable context and returns the modified value.
+- `RefFuncClosure<int, int>` that captures a reference to a mutable context and returns a modified value.

 ```csharp
 using Closures;